 Yet despite their traumas and the often catastrophic impacts on their lives, women are far less likely to seek treatment for PTSD or MST than men.

 Welcome Home Vets wants all women veterans to know that our organization provides free, confidential mental health services (individual, group and peer-based therapy) for any woman who has served in the US military and is living with military sexual trauma (MST), PTSD, major depression, anxiety or other military-related psychological condition.
 Call (530) 272-3300 for an appointment.
 All calls are confidential.
 All services are free.
-Because you have already paid the price.

 Private First Class Marissa Strock lost both her legs, suffered a traumatic brain injury (TBI), and a survived a multitude of other grave injuries when an improvised explosive device was detonated under her vehicle in Iraq in 2005.
 She now lives in New York and is competing in the Miss Veteran America Pageant.
 Photo by The History Channel